Language: EN

 private Modifier

 The private modifier restricts access to the members of the class to the class itself.
-This ensures that internal data cannot be directly modified from outside the class, promoting encapsulation and protecting data integrity.
+This ensures that internal data cannot be modified directly from outside the class, promoting encapsulation and protecting the integrity of the data.

 #include <iostream>